lupyuen2/sg2000-emulator/README.md

 0x80200000 is too big to assemble into the auipc address!

-So we load 0x80200000 into Register t0 in another way
+So we load 0x80200000 into Register t0 in another way: `li`

 ```bash
 li  t0, 0x80200000